 Endangers such dog's health, safety or well-being;

-Restricts such dog's access to suitable and sufficient food and water;
+Restricts such dog's access to suitable and sufficient food, fresh, potable water and dry ground;

 Does not provide such dog with shelter appropriate to its breed, physical condition, and the climate as defined by § 353-b of the New York State Agriculture and Markets Law; or